Where to watch the Elden Ring gameplay stream

-Watch the Elden Ring gameplay stream here today, I sure hope the NPCs laughOne despairing chuckle is all I ask
+Watch the Elden Ring gameplay trailer, complete with laughing NPCOne despairing chuckle is all I ask

 I hope you've packed your marshmallows folks, as From Software and Bandai Namco have greenlit a 15-minute Elden Ring gameplay stream, due to go live at 2pm GMT/7am PDT.
 Personally, I feel alive, and a little woozy.
 What's going to be shown off?
 Swords, dragons, pots-that-are-boys, who knows.
 If you're as excited as I am, though, you best bookmark the stream below.